Music GCSE: Haydn, symphonies and melodic writing

 Using three colours for tonic (l), sub-dominant (lV), and dominant (V) chords, colour in and then analyse the use of these primary triads in a piece of music, either from a symphony, or a piece of popular music.

-Can the students identify from this how harmonic rhythm can be faster or slower?
+Can your students identify from this how harmonic rhythm can be faster or slower?